amun-ai/hypha-helm-charts/README.md

+# Hypha server helm chart

-Helm-chart can be found in ./helm-chart and installed manually with
+Helm-chart can be found in './charts' and can installed manually with

+    helm install --generate-name charts/hypha --dependency-update

+A values file can be passed in using:

-    helm install --debug --generate-name charts/hypha --dependency-update
+    helm install --values values.yaml --generate-name charts/hypha --dependency-update